wp-plugins/nextgen-facebook/readme.txt

 * [CDN Linker](https://github.com/wmark/CDN-Linker/downloads) : If the CDN Linker plugin is active, the featured image URL will be rewritten by CDN Linker before it's encoded into the sharing URLs for Pinterest and Tumblr.

+== Shortcodes ==

+You can add one or more social sharing buttons to your content by using the `[ngfb]` shortcode.
+For example:

+`
+[ngfb buttons="facebook, gplus, linkedin, pinterest, stumbleupon, tumblr, twitter"] `

+Note: Like all other methods used to add NGFB social buttons (enabled from the settings page, widget, etc.), the Pinterest button will only show on posts with a featured image.

 == Stylesheets ==

 = Social Buttons Style =